Compton, Prostitution, AIDS Education & Dismissal

 Our client, age 28, had no prior record of any sort.
 He was extremely ashamed of the arrest and concerned a conviction would cause him to lose his job as a truck driver.

 Greg discussed the case with the prosecutor, who was quite sympathetic to the client’s employment situation.
-She offered him diversion wherein he simply had to get tested for AIDS and attend an AIDS prevention class.
+She offered him diversion wherein he simply had to get tested for HIV and AIDS and attend an AIDS prevention class.
 Greg accordingly continued the arraignment.